amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 # OAuth 2.0

 ## Overview
 Meraki APIs are RESTful APIs that customers and partners can use to programmatically manage and monitor Meraki environments.
 Previously, API access was only possible through user-scoped API keys.

-From this release, Meraki introduces a new application-scoped authentication method based on OAuth 2.0.
+Starting with this release, a new application-scoped authentication method based on OAuth 2.0 has been introduced.
 The OAuth 2.0 method replaces the application's reliance on user-scoped API keys and offers several benefits not available with user-scoped API keys.

 ## What Is OAuth 2.0?

 OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data.
 Users do not need to reveal their credentials or API keys.
-OAuth 2.0 is widely used for delegated access, particularly in the context of APIs and web applications.
+OAuth 2.0 is commonly used to allow access through delegation, particularly in the context of APIs and web applications.
 OAuth 2.0 provides a secure and standardized way for users to authorize third-party access to their resources while maintaining control over data.

 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)